kechinvv/GithubSearch/README.md

 ```
 This return to you Pair<KtFile (contains PSI), BindingContext>.
 With this data, you can call checks, see what they return, and delete unnecessary repositories.
 ## Checks <a name="checks"></a>
-Currently, two checks are implemented: CheckRecursion (return list of recursive functions) and ChecFieldChange (return list of changed fields).
-You can implement interface Check and create you own check.
+Currently, two checks are implemented: CheckRecursion (return list of recursive functions) and CheckFieldChange (return list of changed fields).
+You can implement interface Check and create your own check.
 ## License <a name="license"></a>
 Apache License 2.0